manu-07-ela/LAPR2_ISEP/docs/SprintB/SprintA/FURPS.md

 - The brute-force algorithm to be used by the application must be defined through a configuration file.

-- The application must support the English language only.

 ### _Testability_

 - Implement unit tests for all methods except methods that implement Input/Output operations.

+### _Localizability_

+- The application must support the English language only.
 ________
 ## +